diekaiju/duckAssist/README.md

     - **Session Persistence**: User data and cookies are preserved so you don't lose your settings.
     - **Automated Cache Management**: The application cache is purged whenever you leave or close the app to protect your privacy and save device storage.
 - 📁 **Native File Support**: Seamlessly upload documents for AI analysis and download attachments directly to your device's Downloads folder.
+- 🎨 **Custom Identity**: Features a premium new duck-themed visual identity and icon.

 ## Usage